MusaWiston/Mission-Phase-Feature-Learning-for-eVTOL-Battery-Prognostics-with-ML/README.md

 ## Important reproducibility note

-`mission_features.csv` in the repository is reproducible from the archived legacy phase table, but that does not validate the original target pipeline.
-The corrected raw pipeline uses C/5 RPT discharge capacity, reconstructs contiguous cycle instances instead of globally grouping repeated tester counters, does not extrapolate SOH, and does not convert censored endpoints into observed failures.
-Consequently, all SOC, SOH, and RUL metrics require a clean rerun.
-See `docs/reproducibility.md` for the artifact provenance.
+The corrected raw pipeline uses C/5 RPT discharge capacity, reconstructs contiguous cycle instances instead of globally grouping repeated tester counters, does not extrapolate SOH, and does not convert censored endpoints into observed failures..See `docs/reproducibility.md` for the artifact provenance.

 ## Quickstart Guidelines